Sibidine/EOTY-Editorial/README.md

 Case 3 and 4 are covered as special cases of 1 and 2, and hence need not be accounted for seperately.

-Thus, the new problem now is ==to find the minimum number of moves to convert the given string into any of the 2 aforementioned forms.== To do this, we find out the total number of `1`'s and `0`'s present in the string, then iterate through the string maintaining an count of `1`'s and `0`'s encountered in the string upto the current position of the iterator, say `i`, and use them to calculate the number of changes we would need to make to convert the string to any of the two forms (with the point of change being the `i`<sup>th</sup> bit), and take the minimum between them.
+Thus, the new problem now is **to find the minimum number of moves to convert the given string into any of the 2 aforementioned forms.** To do this, we find out the total number of `1`'s and `0`'s present in the string, then iterate through the string maintaining an count of `1`'s and `0`'s encountered in the string upto the current position of the iterator, say `i`, and use them to calculate the number of changes we would need to make to convert the string to any of the two forms (with the point of change being the `i`<sup>th</sup> bit), and take the minimum between them.

 This logic is best understood by an example.
 Say the string we take is `6699696`.